* Compressed with ZIP. Free Unzip tools are available for most systems at www.info-zip.org. |

 I'm very interested in hearing truthful accounts of at least somewhat difficult games (or games that don't solve themselves at least) solved completely without recourse to hints, walkthroughs, etc.

-This is version 3 of this page, edited by Edward Lacey on 10 March 2013 at 11:23am. - View Update History - Edit This Page - Add a News Item
+This is version 6 of this page, edited by Zach Harper on 2 September 2022 at 6:43pm. - View Update History - Edit This Page - Add a News Item - Delete This Page